 But what about the switching cost?

-When you first switched from copper to PEX – you were on the hook for thousands of dollars in special tools and equipment to equip your crews to handle just one brand of PEX, and if you need to work with multiple brands of PEX those costs were likely signficantly higher.
+When you first switched from copper to PEX, you were on the hook for thousands of dollars in special tools and equipment to equip your crews to handle just one brand of PEX.
+If you needed to work with multiple brands of PEX, those costs were likely significantly higher.